menu

 One downside of living in Palmyra - Unadilla is that it can take a long time to commute to work.
 In Palmyra - Unadilla, the average commute to work is 31.60 minutes, which is quite a bit higher than the national average.

-In terms of college education, Palmyra - Unadilla is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.63% of adults 25 and older in the town have at least a bachelor's degree.
+The percentage of people in Palmyra - Unadilla who are college-educated is somewhat higher than the average US community of 21.84%: 27.63% of adults in Palmyra - Unadilla have at least a bachelor's degree.

 The per capita income in Palmyra - Unadilla in 2022 was $49,912, which is wealthy relative to Nebraska and the nation.
 This equates to an annual income of $199,648 for a family of four.